 Effect: If you’ve received blood from your vampiric master in the past week, you don’t need to eat or drink water.
 Instead, you only need to eat a handful of vermin (spiders, flies, rats) a day to sustain yourself.

-Effect: You gain +2 to all rolls while shifted, but must fight any other werecreature with this perk you encounter, and if you lose, this perk is lost.
+Effect: You gain +2 to all rolls while shifted, but must fight any other werecreature who challenges you at a moot, and if you lose, this perk is lost.

 Most wolves and other werebeasts will not try to attack you, no matter what shape you are currently in. in fact, they may just come to your aid when you least expect it.